-The difference between CEO and president (COO) may fall in six broad areas, which can be classified into two categories; One is corporate governance and the other is scope of work.
+The difference between CEO and president (COO) may fall in six broad areas, which can be classified into two categories; One is corporate governance and the other is the scope of work.

 Corporate Governance will deal with aspects of structure, authority, and reporting relationships.
 Scope of Work deals with aspects like tasks, duties, and responsibilities.

-In this article I tried to address what is considered as the broad generalizations that can differentiate CEO and President.
+In this article, I tried to address what is considered as the broad generalizations that can differentiate CEO and President.
 Let’s establish clarity and differentiate a president from the CEO.